 Social housing residents in England will be better protected as part of a review to ensure they are listened to, according to Eddie Hughes, minister for rough sleeping and housing in England.
 The review on qualifications and professional training will drive up standards by making sure social housing

 The Chartered Institute of Housing (CIH) has appointed Rachael Williamson as its new head of policy and external affairs.
 Ms Williamson brings with her a strong mix of central government and charity experience, having worked at the Department of Levelling Up, Housing and Communities (DLUHC), Cabinet

 A new self-assessment tool has been launched by the Chartered Institute of Housing (CIH) to be used alongside the CIH professional standards.

-University of Stirling housing student Caitlin Kane has received a prestigious award after wowing industry judges with her work on housing law and policy.
-Ms Kane who is studying an MSc in housing studies, was awarded the Malcolm Smith Memorial Award by the Chartered Institute
+University of Glasgow housing student Evie Copland has received a prestigious award after wowing industry judges with her work on housing law and policy.
+Ms Copland who is studying an MSc in housing studies, was awarded the Malcolm Smith Memorial Award by the Chartered Institute

 The Chartered Institute of Housing (CIH) has appointed six new members to its professional standards committee (PSC) after a recent recruitment drive.